cyrichardson/docs-cloud-big-data/dev-guide/cloud-bigdata-v2/api-operations/methods/post-create-a-credential-v2-tenant-id-credentials-type.rst

     POST /v2/{tenant_id}/credentials/{type}

-This operations creates a new credential for the specified type.
+This operation creates a new credential for the specified type.

 Based on the chosen type, the request body varies.
 A general pattern is followed of a dict of the ``type`` that contains one or more credential related fields.

 The 400 error code might indicate any of the following issues: